TheRedBrain/spellengine-extension/README.md

     - x and y offset and the color of this number can be customized
 - enabling alternative spell icons when spell is on cooldown
   - the textures are expected to be located under the same namespace and on the same path as the regular spell texture, with "_cooldown" appended to the file name
+- disabling the rendering of the use_key spell hot bar slot.
+This does not prevent casting of spells in that slot.

+Additional server side settings:
+- only spells in the "spellengineextension:can_be_in_use_item_spell_hotbar_slot" spell tag can be in the use_key spell hot bar slot.
+This restriction can be disabled in the server config.

 ## Spell schools